 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
-(Same as American Studies 330.)
+(Same as American Studies 330 and Cinema and Media Studies 330.)
 Maximum enrollment, 12.

 340S Race and American Democracy.

 Survey of the role of race and equality in American democracy.
 Special emphasis on understanding how notions of racial equality have advanced and declined throughout American history and the role of race in current American politics.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American politics.
 (Same as Government 340.)
 Maximum enrollment, 20.
 Klinkner.